Keeping a closer eye on seabirds with drones and artificial intelligence

-Category: Environment Hits: 2Drones and artificial intelligence can monitor large colonies of seabirds as well as traditional on-the-ground methods, while reducing costs, labor and the risk of human error, a new study finds.
+Category: Environment Hits: 7Drones and artificial intelligence can monitor large colonies of seabirds as well as traditional on-the-ground methods, while reducing costs, labor and the risk of human error, a new study finds.
 Scientists used an AI deep-learning algorithm to analyze more than 10,000 drone images of mixed colonies of seabirds in the Falkland Islands/Malvinas.
 The algorithm's automated counts closely matched human counts 90% of the time.

 Read more https://www.sciencedaily.com/releases/2021/06/210608203706.htm